strangerstudios/paid-memberships-pro/readme.txt

 Set up the membership levels that best fit your business, whether they are Free, Paid, or Recurring Subscriptions (Annual, Monthly, Weekly, Daily).
 Offer Custom Trial Periods (Free Trial, Custom-length Trial, 'Introductory' Pricing)

 = Easy-to-Use Admin Pages and Settings. =
-1. Membership Access by Page/Post/Category.
+1. Membership access by Page/Post/Category
-2. Members List with CSV Export
+2. Members list with CSV export
-3. Easy Payment Gateway Setup with testing mode.
+3. Easy payment gateway setup
-4. Ever expanding list of Membership Reports
+4. Ever expanding list of membership reports
-5. Membership Discounts with customizable price rules.
+5. Membership discounts with customizable price rules

 = Control the User-Experience from Start to Finish. = Your members can update their billing information or cancel their account directly on your site.
 Any active subscription will be cancelled at the payment gateway for you.

 = Integrate with Top Third Party Tools. =
-PMPro integrates with Mailchimp, Infusionsoft, Post Affiliate Pro, and many more popular third party tools.
+PMPro integrates with Mailchimp, Constant Contact, AWeber, KISSMetrics, Infusionsoft, WP Courseware, LearnDash, Post Affiliate Pro, bbPress, WooCommerce, and many more popular third party tools.

 = Free Add-ons to Customize and Extend PMPro. = Extensions, sister plugins, and other bits of code to customize your implementation and help you integrate with 3rd party services or other plugins.
 All open source and available for free under the GPL v2 license.